samuelgoodeysw/SearchLoss/README.md

 to:

 "These are the missed search opportunities that matter most, here is what they may be worth, here is what Magento data suggests, and here is what to fix first."

+## Hyvä Compatibility

+The current Search Loss module is Magento Admin and REST API focused.

+It does not currently include storefront templates, frontend layout XML, RequireJS frontend configuration, Knockout UI components, LESS/CSS frontend assets, or storefront JavaScript.

+For this reason, the current failed-search dashboard should be compatible with Magento stores using Hyvä.

+Future features that add storefront behavior tracking, product click tracking, add-to-cart tracking, or search interaction tracking will need to be implemented in a Hyvä-compatible or theme-neutral way.